hyperFounder/C-Programming/README.md

 - Basic understanding of computer architecture.
 - Familiarity with programming concepts, preferably in C or a similar language.

-## Module Structure

-The module is divided into the following units:

-1. **Introduction to Operating Systems**
-   - Overview of operating system functions and types.

-2. **Processes and Threads**
-   - Concepts related to processes, threads, and concurrency.

-3. **Memory Management**
-   - Virtual memory, paging, and segmentation.

-4. **File Systems**
-   - File system structures and operations.

-5. **Systems Programming in C**
-   - Advanced C programming techniques for systems-level applications.

 ## Contributing